padok-team/Padok-Stack/README.md

 When you have it, download the related private key and put it in your config dir under the name `firebase-adminsdk.staging.json`, so that it will be accessible to the app at runtime.

+**Note:**
-Note 1: Firebase is only used for user authentication.
+ - Firebase is only used for user authentication.

-Note 2: Firebase credentials are not committed in this repo
+ - Firebase credentials are not committed in this repo

 ### Running the app